-- a) The rights of television and broadcasting, videotaping or filming the World Championships, Regional or European Championships and other major International Contests under the control of TWIF are the property of TWIF. - b) All fees involved will be decided and negotiated by the President in consultation with Members of the Executive Committee and representatives of the host country.
+- a) The rights of television and broadcasting, videotaping or filming the World Championships, Regional or European Championships and other major International Contests under the control of TWIF are the property of TWIF. - b) All fees involved will be decided and negotiated by the President in consultation with Members of the Executive Committee and representatives of the country or organising committee hosting the TWIF event.